Atelier-Shiori/hachidori/Readme.md

 ## Dependencies
 All the frameworks are included.
 Just build!
 Here are the frameworks that are used in this app:

-* ASIHTTPRequest.framework (This is a framework version to maintain compatibility when building on later versions of OS X. Source code is in the Framework folder)
 * anitomy-osx.framework (Framework version and adapted version of anitomy C++ library.
 Source code is in Framework folder.)
 * Sparkle.framework
 * OgreKit.framework